DaneWeber/presentations/ScrumDeconstructed/ScrumDeconstructed.md

 "Inspect & Adapt" is the core of Scrum.

+## Artifacts, Events, and Roles

-Scrum includes three artifacts for visibility:
+Three artifacts for transparency:

 <div style="display: grid;
 grid-template-columns: repeat(2, 1fr);